rwhitt114/ansible-automation/README.md

 ## Create applications:
  ansible-playbook playbooks/app/app.yml -e app={app-name}
-app-name.yml is the name of the config file in config/app.
-For example, to deploy the config /config/app/basic.yml, use "-e 'app=basic.yml'"
+app-name is the name of the config file in config/app.
+For example, to deploy the config /config/app/basic.yml, use "-e 'app=basic'"